 Local School Districts.
-Based upon previous responses by SDE, we anticipate that this section will have no expenditure impact on local school districts.
+SDE indicates that this section will have no expenditure impact on local school districts.

 Section 37.
 This section requires the minimum teacher salary to be \$35,000 beginning with FY 2019-20.
 Salary increases must be based on funding provided by the General Assembly in the annual appropriations act and provided through adjustments in the salary schedule to educators identified by SDE as eligible to receive the EIA teacher salary supplement during FY 2018-19 as reported to RFA.
-This section also deletes current provisions regarding local effort, teacher pay increases, and the requirement that RFA project the southeastern average teacher salary.
+This section also deletes current provisions regarding local effort, criteria regarding teacher pay increases, and the requirement that RFA project the southeastern average teacher salary.
 The General Assembly must establish the starting teacher salary each year in the annual appropriations bill.
 The salary schedule and Education Finance Act inflation factor must be determined in the annual General Appropriations Act.